GeoRouv/TP-residues-classifier/README.md

 <br><div><img src="./images/protein_molecule.jpg" width="500"></div><br>

-## Intro
+## 📗 Introduction

 The implementation of a neural network for tackling structural bioinformatics problems is not a novel approach, but the implementation of a sequence-to-sequence model for the detection of transmembrane amino acids certainly is.
 Below we expand on how our neural network model was designed and constructed, and discuss further preprocessing that is particularly significant for the performance of our model.

-## Design
+## ✏️ Design

-We approached the problem of classifying residues as a sequence-to-sequence problem, since an aminoacid sequence would be handed in as input, and the classification of each aminoacid-transmembrane/ non-transmembrane- would be the outputted as a sequence as well, a sequence of zeros and ones.
+We approached the problem of classifying transmembrane residues as a sequence-to-sequence problem.
+An aminoacid sequence can be handed in as input, and the classification of each aminoacid as transmembrane or non-transmembrane would be outputted as a sequence of ones and zeroes, respectively.

 As such, no structural properties of the proteins were taken into account for model training or amino acid classification, and the proposed prediction algorithm consists a purely sequence-based approach.